theopenlane/gqlgen-plugins/README.md

 Creates resolvers to do bulk operations for a schema for both bulk input or a csv file upload input.

+## FieldGen

+This plugin is designed to programmatically add additional fields to your graphql schema based on existing fields in the schema or the schema name

 ## SearchGen